FriendsOfPHP/Sismo/README.rst

 ~~~~~~~~~~~~~~~~~

 Sismo comes with the most common notifiers but you can create new ones very
-easily: extend the `Sismo\Notifier` abstract class and implement the
+easily: extend the `Sismo\Notifier\Notifier` abstract class and implement the
 `notify()` method::

     public function notify(Commit $commit)